suckbluefrog/Batocera-Multilib/README.md

 - Approx. 5.5GB compressed image size
 - Uses an 18GB Batocera partition to allow room for future updates

----

-## Disclaimer

-This is an unofficial build.

-- Not supported by the Batocera team
-- No warranty provided
-- Use at your own risk
-- Advanced users only

----

-## Credits

-Thanks to:

-- The Batocera Team for core development
-- Rion for initial draft of gamescope
-- UUreel
-- Cliffy
-- Contributors from batocera.pro whose work was integrated

----

 # Installation (Internal Drive Flashing)